Communicating with the cloud

 If, for any reason, your application does not respond with an HTTP success code to the request, the device will receive an error response and will try again later.

-To send data to the cloud, sending a one-way Message from your device is more efficient.
+To send data to the cloud, sending a one-way request from your device is more efficient.
 A message is asynchronous and delivered batched to the configured destination, if one is configured.

 When integrating Blecon into your product, you will often also need information about network events.